Gdarthsid/QuITO-Version-1/README.md

 If any error is thrown, this implies an irregular installation of CasADi and the user is advised to follow the above instructions again closely.
 Also, please keep in mind that CasADi might have to be imported to MATLAB every time MATLAB is restarted, depending on the user's system settings.

-Next, unzip the package source files into the desired folder, and add the included [src](./src/) folder and its all subfolders to MATLAB's path directory.
+Next, download and unzip the QuITO package source files into a  desired folder, and add the included [src](./src/) folder and its all subfolders to MATLAB's path directory.
 It can be done in the following ways:
 - Access through the Set Path button on Home ribbon and add the subfolders or,
 - Open the package folder on MATLAB (which can be verified from the address field on the top).
 You can run `pwd` command on the MATLAB terminal to check whether the package directory is currently open.
 Then run the following command on the MATLAB terminal `addpath(genpath(fullfile(pwd, ‘src’)))` to add the [src](./src) folder and its subfolders to MATLAB’s path.